How to Become an Examiner

 Criteria for Becoming an Examiner

-• Be an active Diplomate in good standing for at least 3 years
+- Be an active Diplomate in good standing for at least 3 years at the time of application

-• Submit an application with referral form from 2 current or previous Examination Committee members (no current Board members)
+- Submit an application with referral form from 2 active Diplomates.
+One of these Diplomates must be a current or previous Examination Committee member (no current Board members)

 How to Apply

-You will be asked to submit an application with referral form from 2 current or previous Examination Committee members (no current Board members).
+You will be asked to submit an application with referral form from 2 active ABOMS Diplomates.
+At least one of these Diplomates must be a current or previous Examination Committee member (no current Board members).

 Applicants will be notified in the spring.
-Applicants who were not selected must indicate their continued interest each year by emailing Raquel Kalfus at rkalfus@aboms.org.
-Every 3 years, applicants must submit a new application.
+Applicants who were not selected must indicate their continued interest each year by emailing Katie Moore at kmoore@aboms.org.

 Once You've Become an Examiner

-Newly appointed Examiners serve as item writers for the ABOMS computer-based examinations and Certification Maintenance processes, also known as Junior Examiners.
-Individuals who serve in this role have the opportunity to be appointed as an Examiner to the Oral Certifying Examination based on their performance as a Junior Examiner.
-A Diplomate must serve a minimum of 2 years as a Junior Examiner to be considered as an OCE Examiner.
-Junior Examiners are marked with an asterisk on the Examination Committee listing.
+Newly appointed Examiners, also known as Junior Examiners, serve as item writers for the ABOMS computer-based examinations.
+Individuals who serve in this role may have the opportunity to be appointed as an Examiner to the Oral Certifying Examination (OCE) based on their performance as a Junior Examiner and the needs of the OCE Committee.
+A Diplomate must serve a minimum of 2 years as a Junior Examiner (including CAQ item writers) to be considered as an OCE Examiner.

 Meet the Board